Delivery to relay point for Belgium, Italy, Spain, Luxembourg, the Netherlands, Portugal and Poland

-Les teintures naturelles indiennes : un art ancestral des couleurs
+Les teintures naturelles indiennes

-Les teintures naturelles indiennes : un art ancestral des couleurs
+Les teintures naturelles indiennes

 Black: a subtle play of bark and iron

-Achieving black with natural dyes is a challenge in itself, as it is a color that requires several steps and a perfect mastery of natural chemical reactions.
-In India, black is traditionally obtained by combining natural tannins from tree barks such as acacia, and iron salts.
-Acacia is rich in tannins, which, when combined with iron (often in the form of rusty iron pieces), create a chemical reaction resulting in dark hues ranging from gray to deep black.
+Achieving black with natural dyes is a challenge in itself, as it is a color that requires multiple steps and perfect mastery of natural chemical reactions.
+In India, black is traditionally made by combining natural tannins from tree bark such as acacia, and iron salts.
+Acacia is rich in tannins, which, when combined with iron (often in the form of rusty pieces of iron), create a chemical reaction resulting in dark hues ranging from gray to deep black.
+Artisans can also intensify the black hue by exposing the fabric to multiple dye cycles and adjusting the proportions of iron and tannins.
+This process requires great expertise, as each step influences the richness and depth of the color.

 Indigo Blue: The Magic of the Indigo Plant